Autumn de Wilde: Career

 Autumn de Wilde initially intended to go into theater.
-When performing political theater for Lollapalooza in 1995, she experienced heat stroke that led her to the singer Beck, who allowed her to cool off in his tour bus.
-With her knowledge of photography learned from her father, she took pictures of Beck.
-He then encouraged her to go into photography.
+When performing political theater for Lollapalooza in 1995, she experienced heat stroke.
+Beck allowed her to cool off in his tour bus.
+Using the skills she'd learned from her father, she took pictures of Beck, who then encouraged her to pursue photography.

-She has since become known as a celebrity photographer, and has photographed album artwork for the likes of Miranda Cosgrove, Elliott Smith, She & Him, Jenny Lewis with the Watson Twins, The Raconteurs, The White Stripes, Fiona Apple, Beck, Built to Spill, Wilco, Monsters of Folk, New Found Glory, and Childish Gambino.
+She has since become known as a celebrity photographer, and has photographed album artwork for Miranda Cosgrove, Elliott Smith, She & Him, Jenny Lewis with the Watson Twins, The Raconteurs, The White Stripes, Fiona Apple, Beck, Built to Spill, Wilco, Monsters of Folk, New Found Glory, and Childish Gambino.
 Her portrait subjects include Willie Nelson, Sean Watkins, Ryan Adams, Sonic Youth, Tegan and Sara, and Wolfmother.
 Her photos have appeared on the cover of Spin magazine and in the pages of Rolling Stone, Filter, Nylon, Los Angeles Times, Entertainment Weekly, and The New York Times.

 Through Beck she was able to meet Elliott Smith, with whom she become close.
 He also complimented her work, and encouraged her to go into directing by telling his crew that if she did not direct his music videos, he simply would not do them.
-In 2007 Chronicle Books released a book, Elliott Smith, that includes de Wilde's photographs of musician Elliott Smith as well as handwritten lyrics, interviews with close friends and family, and a bonus CD of a live performance.
+In 2007 Chronicle Books released a book, Elliott Smith, that includes de Wilde's photographs of Smith.

 She has since directed music videos for Beck, The Decemberists, Florence and the Machine, Spoon, Ingrid Michaelson, The Raconteurs, Rilo Kiley and Death Cab for Cutie.
 Her live concert documentary work includes The Flaming Lips, Spoon, and the Arcade Fire.
 She has also documented couture designers Kate and Laura Mulleavy of Rodarte.

 In 2010, de Wilde provided commentary on a series of reissues of the back catalog of Nick Cave & The Bad Seeds, appearing in the accompanying documentaries entitled Do You Love Me Like I Love You.

 In 2011, her work was extensively featured in the limited edition deluxe box version of The Decemberists' album The King Is Dead.
 It included her one-of-a-kind Polaroid photograph from the Impossible Project/Decemberists series, and a 72-page hardcover book with over 250 of her Polaroid photos and illustrations by Carson Ellis.

 De Wilde made her directorial feature film debut with the 2020 film Emma., adapted from Jane Austen's novel of the same name, starring Anya Taylor-Joy.
-She previously directed an interlude segment of the HBO documentary Six by Sondheim, incorporated the song, "Send in the Clowns", which is performed by Audra McDonald and Will Swenson.
+She previously directed an interlude segment of the HBO documentary Six by Sondheim, which incorporated the song "Send in the Clowns", performed by Audra McDonald and Will Swenson.

 In 2022, De Wilde photographed Florence Welch for Vogue UK ahead of the release of Florence and the Machine's album Dance Fever.

-She is managed by Anonymous Content & FORM Artists.